Chapter 2: Unopened Preflop Raise (UOPFR)

 How is our JJ faring against this range?

 Our JJ as a 3-bet is a slight underdog against our opponent.
-Even worse, they may 4-bet hands such as AQ or AK that we have good equity against.
-If we are folding to a 4-bet, then we lose value the times that our opponent decided to 4-bet with AK and AQ, but if we call the 4-bet, we are now playing a massive pot against hands that include QQ, KK, and AA.
-Especially at the lower stakes, most players are not 4-betting bluffing very often.
+Even worse, they may 4-bet (re-raising the 3-bet) with hands such as AQ or AK that we have good equity against.
+If we are folding to a 4-bet, then we lose value when our opponent decides to 4-bet with AK and AQ.
+But if we call the 4-bet, we are now playing a massive pot against hands that include QQ, KK, and AA.
+Most players are not bluffing very often when they 4-bet, especially at the low stakes.
 This makes JJ very difficult to navigate against a 4-bet.
 Flat calling versus such a tight range is generally the better play.

 Flat calling with implied odds